nikolockenvitz/tools/README.md

 Put https://nikolockenvitz.de/rr# before the acutal URL and visitors will be rick-rolled.
 Probability of rick-rolling can be defined with query parameter `p`.
 As this page redirects, you can go back to it and click on the correct link (if it's not blocked by your browser).

-### troll

-Whenever someone forgets to lock his/her computer you are supposed to do something funny and memorable so that he/she learns to lock the computer when going away.
-This site is available on https://nikolockenvitz.de/troll and has links to some cool sites.
-It's recommended to switch to fullscreen and then select one of the offered sites.

 ### lock.pyw